MattKevan/kevan.tv/_projects/shapes-lines-colours.md

 #### Notice:

-* There must be 3 artworks created daily.
+* Create three artworks every day, for 365 days.
-* They must be created on an iPhone.
+* Artworks must be created on an iPhone.
-* This will continue for a year.

 Status: Complete.